tezosweb/tezos-ecosystem-projects/projects/grat.md

 website: "https://github.com/Blockchain-Alchemy/GRAT/"
 twitter: "https://twitter.com/GRATdev"
 ---

-**GRAT**  is an online IDE (Integrated Development Environment) meant to disrupt Web3.
+GRAT is an online IDE (Integrated Development Environment) meant to disrupt Web3.
 This is a major Tezos based project that allows developers of all ages and skill levels to participate in the blockchain ecosystem as smart contract builders.
 Smart contracts are the basis of Web3 and blockchain interaction - GRAT simplifies smart contract development and makes it super inclusive.

-The name **GRAT** is based on the French verb for Scratch - **Gratter**.
-It combines the French origins of [Tezos](https://Tezos.com/) with the philosophy of [Scratch](https://scratch.mit.edu/) to be an inclusive tool for all ages and skill levels.
+The name GRAT is based on the French verb for Scratch - gratter.
+It combines the French origins of Tezos with the philosophy of Scratch to be an inclusive tool for all ages and skill levels.